Andrew George Malcolm

-Andrew George Malcolm (1818–1856) was an Irish physician and medical historian, who was employed by the General Hospital in Belfast.
+Andrew George Malcolm (1818–1856) was an Irish medical doctor and medical historian, who was employed by the General Hospital in Belfast.
 He has been called the "earliest respiratory physiologist" of the hospital.
 Today, he is mostly known for his reports on the sanitary state of Belfast and particularly for his History of the General Hospital.
 Malcolm is also considered to be the "first historian" of Belfast General Hospital.

 Early life and education

-Malcolm was born in Belfast in 1818 to Andrew George Malcolm, the minister first of Dunmurry and then of Newry, and Eleanor Hunter of Dunmurry.
+Malcolm was born in Belfast in 1818 to Andrew George Malcom, (a Presbyterian minister in Dunmurry and Newry) and Eleanor Hunter of Dunmurry.
 He was their fourth son.
 His father died when he was only five years of age.
 At the end of his schooling at Inst he had been assistant to Henry Montgomery, the famous headmaster of the English department and his father's successor at Dunmurry.
 It was there, at the medical school, that he would commence his medical training.
 Malcolm graduated from Edinburgh in 1842 at the age of 24.
 His thesis was on the pathology of continued fever and he received one of the three gold medals of the year.